AttiaBatool79/4bit-updown-counter/README.md

 - Run Implementation to generate the bitstream

 #### Generate Bitstream
-- Click `Generate Bitstream` after implementation
+- Click "Generate Bitstream" after implementation

 #### Program FPGA
-- Connect the FPGA board and click `Program Device` in Vivado
+- Connect the FPGA board and click "Program Device" in Vivado

 ---